Tosca Musk: Politics

 Musk has "historically been a Democratic donor".
 In spite of this recent support (including the 2020 campaigns of Raphael Warnock and Jon Ossoff in Georgia), Musk has since attended inauguration parties for the second presidency of Donald Trump, which has included her being photographed with Robert F. Kennedy Jr.

-When asked for comment regarding her brother's unprecedented influence on the second Trump administration, she first clarified that "It’s unfathomable to me to think that anybody would think such negative things about my family", in reference to public backlash surrounding her brother's apparent Sieg Heil gestures at the inauguration.
+When asked for comment regarding her brother's unprecedented influence on the second Trump administration, she first clarified that "It’s unfathomable to me to think that anybody would think such negative things about my family", in reference to public backlash surrounding her brother's stiff-armed salute/"my heart goes out to you" gesture, which some interpreted as a Nazi salute.
 She added that "I love my family dearly, and I will always be there and always support them, but sometimes their beliefs and their structures can be placed on me as if they’re the same as mine".